Bruno Pelletier, guitar

 He still travels regularly to New York City (where he lived in 1999-2000) and to Europe where he performs and presents workshops.

-At Bird & Beckett, he’ll perform with a fine band that will include Matt Renzi on saxophone, Ken Lenga on bass and Tom Hassett on drums.
+At Bird & Beckett, he’ll perform with Matt Renzi on saxophone, Ken Lenga on bass and Tom Hassett on drums.
 Expect an exquisite and sophisticated evening of jazz.

 Our events are put on under the umbrella of the nonprofit Bird & Beckett Cultural Legacy Project (the "BBCLP").
 That's how we fund our ambitious schedule of 300 or so concerts and literary events every year.

 Gigging musicians!
 You have nothing to lose but your lack of a collective voice to achieve fair wages for your work!

 The IMA can be a conduit for you, if you join in to make it work.